citation-file-format/citation-file-format/schema-guide.md

 `definitions` and its subkeys should not be used directly in `CITATION.cff` files.

-- type: `...`
+- type: `string`
 - required: `false`

 The person's name particle.
-For example: 'de', 'van der', 'von', etc.
+The person's name particle, e.g., a nobiliary particle or a preposition meaning 'of' or 'from' (for example 'von' in 'Alexander von Humboldt').

 Usage example: